pongasoft/emscripten-glfw/README.md

     <td><a href="https://pongasoft.github.io/emscripten-glfw/examples/example_resizable_container/main.html">example_resizable_container</a> (<a href="examples/example_resizable_container">src</a>)</td>
     <td>The purpose of this example is to demonstrate how to make the canvas resizable with another container (a
       surrounding div) driving its size.
-The container width is proportional to the size of the window and so as the window gets resized so does the div and so does the canvas</td>
+The container width is proportional to the size of the window and so as the window gets resized so does the div, and so does the canvas</td>
   </tr>
   <tr>
     <td><a href="https://pongasoft.github.io/emscripten-glfw/examples/example_resizable_container_with_handle/main.html">example_resizable_container_with_handle</a> (<a href="examples/example_resizable_container_with_handle">src</a>)</td>